mircohacker/Spring-Boot-and-HTMX/docs/article_part_1.md

 </body>
 ```

-Run `./gradlew booRun` and got to http://localhost:8080 to see our beautiful first rendered page.
+Run `./gradlew booRun` and go to http://localhost:8080 to see our beautiful first rendered page.

 Note: The default file extension for freemarker is `.ftl`.
 Spring uses the sensible extensions `.ftlh` which tells freemarker to escape HTML passed via a model.

-Now to make is less bland I (as a backend developer) add bootstrap 😉.
+Now to make it less bland I (as a backend developer) add bootstrap 😉.
 It is up to you to choose tailwind, bulma, materialUI or something completely different.
 Because I do want to have this whole app as simple to maintain as possible,
-I add bootstrap as webjar.
+I added bootstrap as webjar.
 This way the bootstrap dependency version is discoverable via the `build.gradle` file and by extensions also by tools
 like renovate or dependabot.
 This leads to easier version updates.